thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 In this course we look at how to write unit tests for your Puppet modules using the rspec testing library.
 But first - a brief review of the structure of a Puppet module.

+### slide 2 - Module Review

+Modules are self-contained bundles of code and data.
+On disk, a module is a directory tree with a specific, predictable structure.
+The module name is the outermost directory’s name.
+The manifests directory contains all of the manifests in the module, including an `init.pp` manifest where the class name matches the module name.
+Other manifest file names map to the names of the classes they contain.
+A well-formed Puppet module implements each class in a separate file in the manifests directory.
+Although none of the directories in the module tree are mandatory, for the purposes of testing, you should have an examples sub-directory that contains the test examples that you write for smoke testing your class declarations and defined types.
+And you should have a spec directory where you put spec and server spec tests, including unit tests, that you use to test plugins in the lib directory.

 ------